Naveedkh/Cloudnes/about.md

 permalink: /about/
 ---

-<h1> Page Under Construction</h1>
+<h1> Who we Are</h1>

-This is a Cloud deployment portal to assist you in deploying your cloud service..
-You can find out more info about the services soon.
+This is a Cloud deployment portal to assist you in deploying your online cloud service.

+We provide cloud service enablement based on your needs.
+If you have plan to migrate to cloud or thinking to move, we can help you in the journey.
+Together we take the steps to success of your business.